Category: Economic statistics

 3. Statistical presentation Top

 3.1.
-Data description:Purchasing Power Parity (PPP) is an efficient mean in the cross-country comparisons of gross domestic product.
-Since it also includes the price influence, this is the best indicator of economic situation in one country.
-Purchasing Power Parities (PPPs) are currency conversion rates that are applied in order to convert economic indicators from national currency to an artificial common currency - called the Purchasing Power Standard (PPS), which equalizes the purchasing power of different national currencies and enables meaningful volume comparison between countries.
-The greates impact on the GDP per capita measured by purchasing power standards, has the size of GDP estimated by expenditure method, the level of consumer prices and population.
+Data description:Purchasing Power Parity (PPP) is an efective tool for cross-country comparisons of gross domestic product (GDP).
+Since it includes the price influence, it provides one of the most accurate indicators of the economic situation in a country.
+Purchasing Power Parities (PPPs) are currency conversion rates used to convert economic indicators from national currency into an artificial common currency called the Purchasing Power Standard (PPS).
+PPS equalizes the purchasing power of different national currencies and enables meaningful volume comparison between countries.
+The greates impact on GDP per capita measured in PPS, has the size of GDP estimated using the expenditure method, the level of consumer prices and population size.
 The Purchasing Power Standard (PPS) is an artificial currency unit that eliminates price level differences between countries.
-Thus one PPS buys the same volume of goods and services in all countries.
-This unit allows meaningful volume comparison of economic indicators across countries.
+One PPS buys the same volume of goods and services in all countries, allowing for meaningful volume comparison of economic indicators across countries.

 3.2.
 Classification system:PPPs are produced in accordance with the final expenditure classification of the European Standard of Accounts (ESA 2010).
 PPPs are classified by type of final expenditure - actual individual consumption expenditure (AIC), actual collective consumption expenditure and capital expenditure - and, in the case of actual individual consumption expenditure, by purchaser - households (HAICP), non-profit institutions serving households (NPISHs) and general government.
-The prices underlying the calculation of PPPs adhere to the definitions, concepts, classifications and accounting rules of ESA ''2010.
+The prices underlying the calculation of PPPs follow the definitions, concepts, classifications and accounting rules of ESA 2010.

 3.3.
 Sector coverage:PPPs are calculated for GDP and its various sub-aggregates on the expenditure side of national accounts.